 Vergence in the pseudophakic eye: online computation

-In this spreadsheet, the vergences represented in the previous figure are calculated, and the distances that separate each incident or emergent wavefront from the next focus. (scroll down for results):
+This spreadsheet calculates the vergences represented in the previous figure, and the distances that separate each incident or emergent wavefront from the next focus. (scroll down for results):

 From the thick lens model of the pseudophakic eye, we could estimate, using the vergence formula, the distance between the anterior surface of the cornea and the final focus (referred to as Image Focal Plane in the spreadsheet) for an object located at a distance conjugated with the retina after refraction by the spectacle lens and ocular refractive components.
 If this distance is equal to its axial length, the pseudophakic eye is well corrected for the distance O.

 We can vary the numerical values of parameters such as refractive indices, curvatures, and the distance between the refractive surfaces to appreciate the impact on the focusing distance.